chivalry/chivalry/README.md

-I've been a professional developer for over 30 years (amateur going back another 10), working mostly in FileMaker, web stacks including Python, Node, and PHP, and most recently adding Salesforce.
+I've been a professional developer for over 30 years (amateur going back another 10), working mostly in FileMaker, web stacks including Python, Node, and PHP, and most recently adding Salesforce and Outsystems.

 - 🔭 I’m currently working on client projects using FileMaker and Salesforce
 - 🌱 I’m currently learning AI with Python